deadbok/groenholdt.net/content/Microcontroller/esp8266-notes-for-c.md

  - The connect callback returns a pointer to the `struct espconn` in the `arg` parameter.
 It is not the same as the one used by `espconn_accept`.
  - In `struct espconn`, member reverse, seems to be free to use.
- - The `disconnect_callback`receives a strange pointer in `arg`.
-It seems to be a valid `struct espconn`, with the right data.
-The pointer itself however, does not have the address, of the structure that was supplied, when the connection was created.
-Could be a copy?
+ - The `disconnect_callback`receives a pointer to the listening connection, *not* the active connected one, at least when in TCP server mode.